Peter MacDonald (Navajo leader): Time in prison

 MacDonald was eventually convicted of defrauding the Navajo Nation in tribal court, but served only a few months of that sentence before being convicted in federal court of conspiracy to commit burglary and kidnapping charges connected to the Window Rock riot.

 MacDonald was convicted on US Federal conspiracy charges for inciting the riot and for taking bribes and kickbacks.
 MacDonald also served a federal sentence for fraud and racketeering convictions.

 In 1990, Peter MacDonald was sent to the Federal Correctional Institution, Fort Worth Texas.
-Within several years was convicted of more US federal crimes including fraud, extortion, riot, bribery, and corruption stemming from the Navajo purchase of the Big Boquillas Ranch in Northwestern Arizona.
+Within several years he was convicted of more US federal crimes including fraud, extortion, riot, bribery, and corruption stemming from the Navajo purchase of the Big Boquillas Ranch in Northwestern Arizona.
 MacDonald was then moved from the general federal prison unit into a prison hospital after experiencing chest pains.

-MacDonald had been imprisoned at the Federal Correctional Institution, Fort Worth, since 1992.
+MacDonald was imprisoned at the Federal Correctional Institution, Fort Worth, in 1992.

 Commuted prison sentence

 The Navajo Tribal Council pardoned MacDonald in 1995 as he was serving his sentence at the Federal Correctional Institution, Fort Worth – noting in their pardon that certain allegations could not possibly have been true and re-establishing the Navajo concept of hozhonji, the Beauty Way, and the need to forgive and ask forgiveness.